-Setting annual engagement goals and knowing how to track and measure your performance overtime, is a crucial practice for all organisations undertaking online engagement activities.
+Setting annual engagement goals and knowing how to track and measure your performance over time, is a crucial practice for all organizations undertaking online engagement activities.

 One of EngagementHQ's underlying set of metrics revolves around the amount of aware, informed and engaged visitors who visit your site and projects.

-Using the visitors summary information in the Analytics > Reporting section of your site is the best place to get your Aware, Informed and Engaged numbers.
+Using the visitors summary information in the Reporting > Project Reports section of your site is the best place to get your Aware, Informed, and Engaged numbers.